klo9klo9kloi/flux-modeling/README.md

 - viz_dir (path to the desired visualization output directory)

 # Running Experiments
+To train the model:
 `python3 run.py train path_to_data_directory path_to_config_file parallel`

+To evaluate the model via R^2:
 `python3 run.py test path_to_data_directory path_to_config_file parallel num_iter extras`

+To test generalizability of a model trained on one site to other similar sites:
 `python3 run.py gen path_to_data_directory path_to_config_file parallel num_iter site_type extras`

+To visualize the weight variance of the model parameters:
 `python3 run.py weight_viz path_to_data_directory path_to_config_file parallel num_iter extras`

+To test performance of a model trained on all similar sites at each individual site:
 `python3 run.py uni path_to_config_file num_iter site_type extras`